joppuyo/searchwp-finnish-base-forms/README.md

 You can either use **Node.js application** to access Voikko over HTTP or use a locally installed **voikkospell command line application** to lemmatize the indexed terms.

-The CLI application is much faster because it doesn't have the overhead performing a HTTP request.
+The CLI application is much faster because it doesn't have the overhead of performing a HTTP request.

 ## Requirements